October 2008 Archives

 • Buggin'

 It was a Drosophila kind of week.
 Scientists and many knowledgeable Americans (and French) were angry that V.P. candidate Sarah Palin dissed fruit fly research as waste.
-Of course she wasn't talking about Drosophila melanogaster, but olive fruit flies in a completely different taxonomic family.
+Of course she wasn't talking about Drosophila melanogaster, either, but olive fruit flies in a completely different taxonomic family.
 But the outrage over her perfunctory dismissal of California agricultural research is warranted.

 • Poisonin'